 Samsung S22 phone

 To investigate differences between manufactures, we have collected the same as above data sets on a different, but comparable to Google Pixel 6a by its specs, Samsung S22 device.
-Results as described below appeared to be quite different between the different manufactures despite that we made all the efforts to keep environment as similar as possible, i.e. same OS version, same set of default applications, etc. The following presents the data for Samsung S22 in the same fashion as for Google Pixel 6a.
+Results as described below appeared to be quite different between the different manufactures despite that we made all the efforts to keep environment as similar as possible, i.e. same OS version, same set of default applications, etc. The following figure presents the data for Samsung S22 in the same fashion as for Google Pixel 6a.

 Accelerometer study revealed that sensor data collected when phone was 100% charged and operating at high CPU load were highly and significantly different from both 100% and 10% charged phones judging by the means and interval distributions (Fig.8).
 Mean values were different by up to 2ms, as seen on a Fig.8 (e.g., Fig. 8 A, C, and E showed 201.9±1.8ms, 202.0±2.2ms, and 200.9±0.9ms, respectively).